mozdevz/opensource/README.md

     Mozambique Open Source Projects
 </h1>

-<p align="center"> This repository is maintained by Mozdevz, and presents a list organized in order of categories, Mozambican open source repositories.<br>
+<p align="center"> This repository is maintained by Mozdevz, and presents a list organized in order of categories, Mozambican open source repositories
-Mozambique has a thriving open source community, with many projects that can make a positive impact in the country.<br>
+Mozambique has a thriving open source community, with many projects that can make a positive impact in the country.
 You can access any repository in list below, fork it and submit your changes through a pull request.
 Enjoy and count your contributions to be able to participate in hacktoberfest! <br><br>

 [![Number - #29](https://img.shields.io/badge/Number_of_Projects-%2329-2ea44f)](https://https://github.com/gdscuem/tree/main/2021/)